 They are based initially on identifying whether the nodule is solid or subsolid an...

-Bronchial anthracofibrosis has been defined as luminal bronchial narrowing associated with anthracotic pigmentation on bronchoscopy without a relevant history of pneumoconiosis or smoking.
+Bronchial anthracofibrosis is defined as luminal bronchial narrowing associated with anthracotic pigmentation on bronchoscopy, without a relevant history of pneumoconiosis or smoking.

 Bronchial arterial aneurysm refers to any form of aneurysmal dilatation involving any segment of the bronchial artery.
 The term is sometimes used synonymously with a bronchial arterial pseudoaneurysm 2.